Discovering Sutton Heritage Action Zone

 What will be happening this year?

-- Research: To understand how Sutton has grown and developed, we'll carry out a Historic Area Assessment to underpin other work for the HAZ project
+- Research: To understand how Sutton has grown and developed, we have carried out a Historic Area Assessment to underpin other work for the HAZ project.
+See the research findings from Locus Consulting in the Gateway Report.

 - Archaeology: We'll review our archaeological records to determine the potential for new and exciting discoveries